Wayne Warriors Football History

 Through 1980 the one-sided "rivalry" had been played 23 times with Centerville winning 15 (7 by shutout) including the last six by a margin of 228-36(3)(4).

 In 1981, following an 0-10 season, Wayne hired head coach Mike Schneider, previously at Miamisburg.
 Schneider immediately turned the program around and in week 8 the 6-1 Elks, riding a 53 game WOL winning streak, came to Heidkamp Stadium to face the 5-1-1 Warriors(5).
 The game was an epic struggle with Centerville holding a 6-0 lead through three quarters.
-In the fourth quarter Schneider called for a fake punt from the Wayne 28 yard line.
-Ric Albani connected with Mike Krumnauer, and the resulting 72 yard touchdown put Wayne in the lead.
+In the fourth quarter Schneider called for a fake punt from the Wayne 28-yard line.
+Ric Albani connected with Mike Krumnauer, and the resulting 72-yard touchdown put Wayne in the lead.
 A few minutes later Pat McGillivary would seal the deal with an interception return resulting in the 13-6 final score.

-It was with this victory that Wayne began it's ascent into one of the Dayton area's premiere programs.
+It was with this victory that Wayne began its ascent into one of the Dayton area's premiere programs.

 Centerville would prevail the next two years, but the 1984 game was significant.